1931 Salvadoran coup d'état: Political ramifications

-During the coup, military officers from the army, air force, and National Guard established the Civic Directory, a military junta to govern the country.
-The Civic Directory consisted of twelve military officers (Note: The twelve military officers who composed the Civic Directory were colonels Osmín Aguirre y Salinas, Juan Vicente Vidal, and Joaquín Valdés; captains Manuel Urbina and Visitación Antonio Pacheco; lieutenants Joaquín Castro Canizales and Carlos Rodríguez; and sub-lieutenants Julio Cañas, José Alonso Huezo, Miguel Hernández Saldaña, Héctor Montalvo, and Juan Ramón Munés.) and was led by colonels Osmín Aguirre y Salinas (vice minister of war, the navy, and aviation) and Joaquín Valdés (deputy commander of the National Guard) as co-chairmen.
+During the coup, military officers from the army, air force, and National Guard established the Civic Directory, a military junta, to govern the country.
+The Civic Directory consisted of twelve military officers, (Note: The twelve military officers who composed the Civic Directory were colonels Osmín Aguirre y Salinas, Juan Vicente Vidal, and Joaquín Valdés; captains Manuel Urbina and Visitación Antonio Pacheco; lieutenants Joaquín Castro Canizales and Carlos Rodríguez; and sub-lieutenants Julio Cañas, José Alonso Huezo, Miguel Hernández Saldaña, Héctor Montalvo, and Juan Ramón Munés.) and was led by colonels Osmín Aguirre y Salinas (Vice Minister of War, the Navy, and Aviation) and Joaquín Valdés (deputy commander of the National Guard) as co-chairmen.
 The Civic Directory dissolved itself on 4 December 1931 and relinquished power to Vice President Martínez, who was also serving as Minister of War, the Navy, and Aviation.
 Martínez's role in the coup is disputed.
-Martínez's supporters argue that he was not involved in the coup and was only given the presidency as mandated by the country's constitution; his opponents argue that he organized the coup.
-Martínez was arrested during the coup, but his opponents argue that Martínez's arrest was fabricated to legitimize his presidency.
+Martínez's supporters argue he was not involved in the coup and was only given the presidency as mandated by the country's constitution; his opponents argue he organized the coup.
+Martínez was arrested during the coup, but his opponents argue Martínez's arrest was fabricated to legitimize his presidency.

-The 1931 coup established a military dictatorship that ruled El Salvador for five decades.
-Martínez ruled El Salvador as president until 1944 when he resigned following the Strike of Fallen Arms, but the military continued to rule the country through rigged elections until the 1979 coup d'état that began the Salvadoran Civil War.
-In fact, the municipal elections promised by Araujo to be held in December 1931 were postponed one month by Martínez's government.
+The 1931 coup established a military dictatorship that ruled El Salvador for almost five decades.
+Martínez pushed out many of the junior officers who led the coup and replaced them with loyal members of the military's old guard.
+Martínez ruled El Salvador as president until 1944 when he resigned following the Strike of Fallen Arms, but the military continued to rule the country through rigged elections until the 1979 coup d'état that led to the Salvadoran Civil War.
+In fact, the municipal elections Araujo promised to hold in December 1931 were postponed for one month by Martínez's government.
 Races where the communists won had their results suspended.

 Constitutionality and recognition

 According to article 92 of the constitution of El Salvador, Araujo's departure from El Salvador without permission from the Legislative Assembly automatically forfeited his presidency to the vice president (Martínez).
-Araujo's resignation to the first presidential designate was unconstitutional as he attempted to circumvent giving the presidency to the vice president as mandated by article 81.
+Araujo's resignation to López Rochac was unconstitutional as he attempted to circumvent giving the presidency to the vice president as mandated by article 81.
 Additionally, articles 36 and 132 of the constitution granted the armed forces the "right to insurrection", and according to Charles B. Curtis, the United States ambassador to El Salvador, this article made the coup "entirely constitutional".

 Despite assessing the coup as being constitutional, Curtis described the coup's leaders as "little more than halfwitted" and "utterly irresponsible youths" who had "no capacity and no fixed plan beyond getting rid of [Araujo's] government".
-The United States government refused to recognize Martínez's government as it violated the 1923 Central American Treaty of Peace and Amity which prohibited signatories from recognizing governments formed through coups.
-The United States pressured Martínez to resign, but by January 1934, the United States formally recognized Martínez as El Salvador's president.
+The United States government refused to recognize Martínez's government as to do so violated the 1923 Central American Treaty of Peace and Amity, which prohibited signatories from recognizing governments formed through coups.
+The United States pressured Martínez to resign, but by January 1934, the United States had formally recognized Martínez as El Salvador's president.